temban/Affinity_Square_Technical_challenge/README.md

 2. **Set up and run the Backend:**
     ```bat
     build.bat
+    NB:
-    NB: I used .bat because I am on Windows
+    1- I used .bat because I am on Windows
+    2- Run your cmd as administrator borfor installing packages and make sure you pip version is upto date
     ```

 3. **Open the Frontend:**
     Open `Frontend/index.html` in a web browser.

+4. **How to run test:**
+    Command:  pytest test_app.py

 ## Assumptions